 For a long time, I have been happily using pyenv as my support infrastructure when setting up a Python environment.
 But now apparently the powers that be in the Python world have given their blessing to make pipenv the official tool for such things.

-is that it wants to run in a non-virtualenv environment,
+The problem I have found with pipenv is that it wants to run in a non-virtualenv environment,

 so that it can manage the virtualenvs itself.
 But usually I really try to avoid using the